 What's the Best Plan?

 Similar to the translation question, the answer here is whichever plan you’ll follow.
 Unfortunately, many people figure they’ll just start with Genesis and plow right on through to Revelation.
 That’s a bad idea.
-As anyone who has tried this knows, some of the early Old Testament books are meticulous, such as Leviticus and Numbers, and most people get bogged down, wiping out before finishing even half the Old Testament.
+As anyone who has tried this knows, some of the early Old Testament books are meticulous and dry, such as Leviticus and Numbers, and most people get bogged down there, wiping out before finishing even half the Old Testament.

 What’s a better strategy?
-Follow a carefully designed reading plan that will serve you the right parts of Scripture, at the right pace and the right time.
+Follow a carefully designed reading plan that will serve you the right parts of Scripture, at the right pace, and at the right time.
 Some of these plans alternate between Old and New Testament readings, while some also intersperse the Psalms throughout the year to add variation.

 Here are some of my favorite Bible reading plans for Catholics.
 Choose your Bible translation, then choose a plan, and you’ll be ready to make 2018 the year you finally finish the whole Bible:

-Read the Bible and the Catechism in a Year – This plan, created by the Coming Home Network, is perhaps my favorite.
+Read the Bible and the Catechism in a Year – This plan, created by the Coming Home Network, is my favorite.
 Not only does it take you through the whole Bible (the Catholic Bible, including the deuterocanonical books), but it also gets you through the entire Catechism of the Catholic Church.
 Each day you read about three chapters of Scripture and fifteen paragraphs of the Catechism.
-It will take about 30 minutes each day, but then at the end of the year, you will have finished the Bible and the Catechism—you’ll know more about your faith than 99% of fellow Catholics.
+It will take you about 30 minutes each day, but then at the end of the year, you will have finished the Bible and the Catechism—you’ll know more about your faith than 99% of fellow Catholics.
 (Note: To get the PDF of this plan, you have to enter your email address, but it’s definitely worth it.)
 I’ve used this plan twice now and it’s become such a life-giving spiritual discipline.